gameboycjp/Starpacks-Rust/README.md

 # Starpacks
 Creates modpacks for Starbound using symlinking and minimal file copying.

-Should now work on both Windows and Linux.
+Works on both Windows and Linux.

-Also remember to run as Admin on Windows!
-They block off symlinks without it, it's a pretty stupid limitation.
-Linux can run as user.
+Run as Admin on Windows!
+It will stop the program if it detects it's not user.
+Windows blocks off symlinks without it, it's a pretty stupid limitation.

-Should be widely compatible with most mods now!
-If you know of any mods on the workshop that are folders, open an issue and link me the mod so I can test myself.
-Theoretically it should work fine with those too without any fuss.
+If you know of any mods on the workshop that are folders, open an issue and link me the mod so I can test it with the launcher.
+Theoretically it should work fine with those without any fuss, though.

 ### TODOs